Status substitution and conspicuous consumption: Model

+For tractability we also assume that agent $j$ ignores her own impact on $Y_j$ when choosing her consumption.
+When the number of agents is large, $j$'s impact on $Y_j$ is small, so this assumption has less and less `bite' as $J$ grows.
+An alternative approach would be to assume an infinite number of agents, so $j$'s impact on $Y_j$ is exactly zero.
+Such an approach would require extra notation without adding insight.

-\paragraph{Information, Timing, Solution Concept.} Each agent knows her own preferences, the average consumption who share her identity, and the consumption choices of her neighbours.
+\paragraph{Information, Timing, Solution Concept.} All of the primitives -- the network, incomes, functional forms, the value of beta -- are common knowledge.
 All agents move simultaneously.
 So we look for Nash Equilibrium of the game.